 Stage 3: Do the symptoms persist?

 Take a closer look at whether a true food addiction exists if the problem/symptoms persist.
 There are many changes that go on in the body related to appetite-regulating hormones, neurotransmitters, catecholamines, and opioids that may start to create (or exacerbate) what could be viewed as a legitimate food addiction complete with tolerance, urgency about having access to food, withdrawal symptoms, etc. The best method for managing this is still yet to be determined, but strategies lean toward removing the addictive substances or using caution with how/when they are consumed.
-As this is a legitimate physiological response, there may be hope for use of medications at some point in the future.
-But importantly, know that even behavior modification can cause changes in the brain that may reduce the addictive-like properties of certain foods such as those rich in sugar.
+However, the restrict/binge cycle can cause brain changes that may increase the pull of certain foods such as those rich in sugar.
 In that instance, abstinence may not be the best approach as it replicates the issue that sets the cycle into play.
 Instead, a focus on healing brain changes may be a more effective approach.

 Next Steps For Dealing With Suspected Food Addition

-Just exactly what’s going on with food addictions and how to treat them isn’t clear yet.
+Just exactly what’s going on with feelings of food addiction and how to treat them isn’t clear yet.
 One encouraging note from our experience at Green Mountain: Many women find many of their addictive behaviors/urges disappear after immersion in a healthy lifestyle routine.
-Whether it’s because they’ve started to reframe their thinking, eat regular well-balanced meals, or reduce triggers such as large amounts of added sugars, refined flours or solid processed fats (or a combination of all of these things), we’ve seen many women improve their relationship with food in a relatively short time and begin to move away from feeling like they are powerless when it comes to certain foods.
+Whether it’s because they’ve started to reframe their thinking, eat regular well-balanced meals, or reduce intake of certain foods such as large amounts of added sugars, we’ve seen many women improve their relationship with food in a relatively short time and begin to move away from feeling like they are powerless when it comes to certain foods.

 If you think you’re addicted to food, join us at Green Mountain.
 At our pioneering non-diet healthy weight loss retreat exclusively for women, we can help you sort out your questions about food addiction and begin to take charge of your eating to develop a healthy relationship with food.